• Skip to primary navigation

 • Add the dry ingredients to the wet-ingredient bowl.
 Gently combine everything together.
 Fold in the chocolate chips and chopped nuts.

 • Pour the brownie batter into the dish and use a spoon to spread it out.
 Bake it for about 30 minutes.
-They are ready when the edges start to pull away from the dish and a toothpick comes out mostly clean.
-A few moist crumbs or melted chocolate on the toothpick are just fine.
+They are ready when the edges start to pull away from the dish and a toothpick in the center comes out mostly clean.
+A few moist crumbs or melted chocolate on it are just fine.

 • Let them cool down for 10 minutes to allow time for them to set.